ComposioHQ/sdk-interview-question/__internal__/README.md

 1. A `candidates` table for tracking candidate invitations and downloads
 2. A `releases` table for storing GitHub releases
 3. Necessary indexes for better performance
-4. A utility function for incrementing download counts

 You can run it directly from the CLI with the Supabase CLI: